jm1021/church-of-jesus-christ/_posts/2025-04-20-armor_of_God.md

 ---
-toc: true
-comments: true
-layout: tailwind
+layout: post
+tailwind: true
+title: The Armor of God
 description: Doctrine in Covenants Chapter 27 describes the Angels in the restoration of all things.
-title: The Armor of God
 categories: [doctrine-and-covenants]
 image: /images/armor_of_god.png
 ---